 He is the president of the FiveWillow Tai Chi association in Seattle, and has also taught at the Highline Community College Summer Senior Program.
-In addition to Tai Chi, he is trained in acupressure, chi kung, and Zentherapy.
+In addition to Tai Chi, Richard is trained in acupressure, chi kung, and Zentherapy.
 Richard's interests in Taoist philosophy and the history of Traditional Chinese Medicine have been integral to his learning.

 Teaching Style & Approach

 During the class, Richard work focuses on helping students to learn and remember the movements and sequences, so they can then practice it at home.
-He encourages active participation and say, "I love working with students of all ages, and I encourage them to get to know each other and to practice together outside of class.
+He encourages active participation and say, "I love working with students of all ages, and I encourage them to get to know each other and to practice together outside of class."

 "This class is a perfect way to end the work day.
 Gentle warm-up movements, focused movements, kind reminders that wherever we are is just right -- it doesn't matter if we've been practicing for years or this is the first time -- sprinkled with laughter, good humor, and wonderful classmates.
-These are the ingredients that inspire me to continue with the class.
+These are the ingredients that inspire me to continue with the class."

 "I am a 71 year old woman who was having balance problems, such as falling off my bicycle.
 After only a few weeks of taking Richard's class, I was falling much less.
-He is a great teacher: Serious, knowledgeable, fun, patient and kind.
+He is a great teacher: Serious, knowledgeable, fun, patient and kind."

 "I have taken Richard’s class at Seattle Central for over four years.
 Besides being extremely well-versed in massage, Tai Chi, martial arts and more arcane whole body healing methods, I would classify Richard as a Shaman of Kinesiology.
-He has expertise in the movement of body and mind throughout life.
+He has expertise in the movement of body and mind throughout life."

 "I had only a vague idea of Tai Chi positions before -- this course really improved my practice and my posture and balance in general.
-I enjoy the group interaction and the instructor, and of course the Tai Chi.
+I enjoy the group interaction and the instructor, and of course the Tai Chi."